codeneuro/neurofinder/README.md

   f.write(json.dumps(results))
 ```

-If you are working in Matlab, checkout the [jsonlab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) package.
+If you are working in Matlab, checkout the [jsonlab](http://www.mathworks.com/matlabcentral/fileexchange/33381-jsonlab--a-toolbox-to-encode-decode-json-files-in-matlab-octave) package to achieve a similar result.
+Or, switch to Python.

 ## datasets

 Datasets have been generously provided by the following individuals and labs:
-- Simon Peron, Nicholas Sofroniew, & Karel Svoboda / Janelia Research Campus [`00`, `02`]
+- Simon Peron, Nicholas Sofroniew, & Karel Svoboda / Janelia Research Campus : `00`, `02`
-- Adam Packer, Lloyd Russell & Michael H&auml;usser / UCL [`01`]
+- Adam Packer, Lloyd Russell & Michael H&auml;usser / UCL : `01`
-- Jeff Zaremba, Patrick Kaifosh & Attila Losonczy / Columbia [`03`]
+- Jeff Zaremba, Patrick Kaifosh & Attila Losonczy / Columbia : `03`

-All datasets are hosted on Amazon S3, with links to zipped downloads below.
+All datasets are hosted on Amazon S3, and direct links to zipped downloads are below.

-Each dataset includes raw image data in standardized formats, as well as simple example scripts for loading data in both `python` and `MATLAB`.
+Each dataset includes raw image data in a standardized binary format, as well as simple example scripts for loading data in both `python` and `MATLAB`.
 The training data additionally includes the coordinates of identified neurons (the "ground truth").
-Depending on the dataset, these labels are based on anatomical nuclear marker and/or hand annotation.
+Depending on the dataset, these ground truth labels are based on a separate anatomical nuclear marker and/or hand annotations from the dataset providers.

 #### training data